Imaniac230/robot-commander/README.md

 ## Results

 The following three example scenarios showcase preliminary results.
 The commander always first waits for a fully generated audio response, and only then proceeds to generate a valid goal pose command for [Navigation2](https://github.com/ros-navigation/navigation2).
 All examples were executed with locally hosted models.
+The used robotic platform was developed at the [BUT Robotics and AI Group](https://github.com/Robotics-BUT).

 1. Sending the robot to an unspecified location ([voice prompt](./assets/explore_prompt.wav), [speech response](./assets/explore_response.wav)):